-Dr. Nassar is a board certified General Surgeon in both the USA and Canada.
-Dr. Nassar has five years of clinical experience in tertiary care referral academic health-centres in Canada prior to joining Stanford University in surgery, trauma and critical care.
+Dr. Nassar is board certified in General Surgery and Critical Care in both the USA and Canada.
+Dr. Nassar has five years of clinical experience in tertiary care referral academic health centers in Canada prior to joining Stanford University in surgery, trauma, and critical care.
 His clinical interests are emergency and elective surgery in addition to trauma and critical care medicine.
 He is also a skilled endoscopist performing both upper and lower gastrointestinal endoscopy.
-His research interests are varied and include the development of assessment tools for trainees, burnout among physicians and other healthcare professionals.
-In addition he is especially interested in training trainees in simulation based medical education with a focus on perioperative inter-professional collaboration and patient safety.
-He is a true clinician educator and is a certified simulation educator as well as an ATLS course director.
+His research interests are varied and include developing assessment tools for trainees and burnout among physicians and other healthcare professionals.
+In addition, he is especially interested in training trainees in simulation-based medical education with a focus on perioperative inter-professional collaboration and patient safety.
+He is a true clinician-educator and is a certified simulation educator as well as an ATLS course director.
 Dr. Nassar has also earned an MSc degree in Health Science Education from McMaster University, Canada.

 - General Surgery

 - Critical Care

 Surgical Subcoucil lead, Stanford Health Care (2020 - Present)